 TT

-Currently, there are nuclear power plants in 12 EU countries: Sweden, Finland, Belgium, the Netherlands, the Czech Republic, Slovakia, France, Spain, Hungary, Slovenia, Romania, and Bulgaria.
+Currently, there are nuclear power plants in twelve EU countries: Sweden, Finland, Belgium, the Netherlands, the Czech Republic, Slovakia, France, Spain, Hungary, Slovenia, Romania, and Bulgaria.
 Of these, all except Spain are part of the unofficial so-called "nuclear power alliance".
 Members also include Croatia (which co-owns a nuclear power plant in Slovenia) and Italy (which closed its last nuclear power plant in 1990).
 Estonia and Poland are observers in the group.
-On the opposite side, Germany (whose last nuclear power plant was closed in 2023) has traditionally opposed all forms of EU support and investments in nuclear power, together with Denmark, Austria, Portugal, and Luxembourg.
+On the opposite side, traditionally mainly Germany (whose last nuclear power plant closed in 2023) has opposed all forms of EU support and investments in nuclear power, together with Denmark, Austria, Portugal, and Luxembourg.